juhovuori/builder/README.md

 Before the build starts, the user defined build script is copied into build working directory as file `script`.
 That script is then started and it defines the build process.

 The `builder` executable is guaranteed to be in path for the script, so that can be used to communicate with builder.
-E.g. a new build stage is added by `echo my data | builder client stage my-stage`
+E.g. a new build stage is added by `echo my data | builder add-stage my-stage`

 Build finishes when the script finishes.
 If the script exits with status code 0, the build is considered a success.
 Otherwise its considered a failure.